jconorgrogan/Informational-Constructivism/MathConstants.md

+Thought for 5 seconds

 # Constants as Ledger-Residuals
 *A Simplicity-Under-Resource account of transcendental numbers*

+---

 ## 1  Introduction & Critical Assumptions

-Informational Constructivism (IC) proposes that **fundamental constants** arise as *ledger residuals*: immutable slack left when a finite information-processing system minimises cost but halts in front of an **infinite-cost wall**.
-This note refines the idea and flags what is proven, conjectured, or open.
+Informational Constructivism (IC) proposes that **fundamental constants** emerge as **ledger residuals**: the immutable slack left when a finite information-processing system minimises a cost functional yet halts at an **infinite-cost wall**.
+This document refines the idea and flags what is proven, conjectured or open.

 > **Key assumptions (under active investigation)**
 > 1. **Universality** – wall templates are the same for all observers once